sirMerr/compsci-notes/docs/Software-Project/introduction.md

 ## Week One Lab
 Write the SQL cripts to create the necessaru tables in MySQL and then email the scripts to kfogel@dawsoncollege.qc.ca by the end of the lab period

-## Important
-You should have 50 account thingies per month

 ## Setting Up MySQL

 * Install MySQL Community edition